 Hoggin is the term given to a mixture of clays, sands and gravels to form a material that compacts well and provides a usable, stable surface at low cost.
 There is some variation in colour but it is predominantly "buff".
 We don't have this 'hoggin' stuff in t'north of Britain, nor in Ireland, as we've far more sense and a much better selection of self-binding gravels , but it is popular in the south and east of England.

-Crag is a crushed shell product, popular in the south-east of England and East Anglia.
+Crag is a crushed shell product, really only found in the south-east of England and East Anglia.
 It is said to be less prone to being picked up by foot traffic and is a popular surfacing for horse arenas and in the Royal Parks, apparently.
 Colour depends on shell type.